 Many of the financial institutions had funds embezzled by Tomorrow Holding, which ended up failing to repay the money, causing high risks for the institutions and their clients, sources close to the regulators told Caixin.

 Last year, the top banking regulator took over Inner Mongolia-based Baoshang Bank Co.
 Ltd., a debt-ridden lender controlled by Xiao.
-The bank was later restructured into Mengshang Bank, with major shareholders including a national deposit insurance fund managed by the central bank, the government of the Inner Mongolia autonomous region and Anhui-based Huishang Bank Corp.
+The good assets of the lender were later taken over by Mengshang Bank, with major shareholders including a national deposit insurance fund managed by the central bank, the government of the Inner Mongolia autonomous region and Anhui-based Huishang Bank Corp.
 Ltd.

 Several other regional lenders previously controlled by Tomorrow Holding, including Bank of Taian Co.
 Ltd., Bank of Weifang Co.
 Ltd. and Harbin Bank Co.
 Ltd., have also launched government-led restructuring to cut ties with the troubled conglomerate.

 The government’s efforts to break down Xiao’s financial empire echoed the crackdown on Anbang Insurance Group Co.
 Ltd., another free-wheeling conglomerate controlled by now-imprisoned businessman Wu Xiaohui.
 Anbang was restructured into Dajia Insurance Group Co.
 Ltd. after a two-year period of state custody and massive asset spinoffs.